nataliaspeck/git-guide/README.md

  - **Rebase** `git rebase BRANCH_NAME`
 rebase add the commits in the finish of the branch,  the order is not keep

+## .gitignore

+The `.gitignore`  file tells git which files (or patterns) it should ignore.
+You can view an simple example in this repo.